KHEngineering/RoboRio/vision/cameratest.md

 For each scenario there will be two subsets of test:

 * Baseline performance test
-  - Used to capture the worst-case scenario processing time and image downloading time acheivable on the target.
+  - Used to capture the worst-case scenario processing time and image downloading time achievable on the target.
   - Goal is to isolate the processing thread and frame capture thread to calculate times individually.
 * Live performance test
   - The images to be processes will be captured live from a connected IP camera so as to mimic a real FRC match.
 At no point will previously saved images or local files be used (we want image download time to be factored in as well).
-  - Goal is to observe algorithm time and achivable FPS under similar conditions of a real FRC match.
+  - Goal is to observe algorithm time and achievable FPS under similar conditions of a real FRC match.

 Each test will be using the Axis M1011 Ethernet Camera.
-We will vary the camera settings and apply those settings to each target so as to find the optimal and maximum FPS, and image quality settings which maximize performance on each embedded device.
+Most of the camera settings will remain fixed through each test, however certain parameters we will vary and apply those settings to each target so as to find the optimal and maximum FPS, and image quality settings which maximize performance on each embedded device.
+The camera settings used in these tests are outlined in section 2.4.

+These tests are CPU based only.
+GPUs are not used on any device for any processing capabilities.
+Additional tests will be performed at a later time to test GPU capability.
+At the time of this writing only the GPU in the Tegra is supported by OpenCV, so that is the only embedded device which would benefit from GPU accelerated vision processing.

 ---
 ---